Member Rights and Responsibilities

 To help ensure a person’s choices about health care are respected, the Florida legislature enacted Chapter 765, Florida Statutes.
 It requires all care providers and facilities to provide their patients with written information regarding treatment options.

-This discussion should be documented at least once in the member’s record.
+Document this discussion at least once in the member’s record.

 To comply with this requirement, we also inform members of state laws on advance directives through our members’ benefit material.
 We encourage you to have these discussions with our members.